FlakyBlueJay/mb_musicbrainzsync/README.md

 - Custom tracks limited up to 16 even on MusicBee 3.6 which bumped the custom tag limit to 20.
     - Will be fixed by bumping the MusicBee API up when it's released.
 - Rating feature will malfunction if user saves multiple ratings using the Tag Editor instead of rating each track individually - submitting the previously saved rating instead of the new rating.
     - Likely a bug with MusicBee.
-Workaround is to change the ratings individually.
+Workaround is to change the ratings individually when MusicBee ingests new files into your library.
 - .TAK files are not supported due to limitations with TagLib#.

 ## Building